The Martial Compendium 5E

 Doming Phalanx

-Stance: You cover your allies as you raise your weapon to the blow.
+Style: You cover your allies as you raise your weapon to the blow.
 Their hopes dashed as they meet the bladed iron wall.

 Art: David Seguin

-Hydra Hunting
+Hydra Spire

-Stance: With a circular motion you gracefully guide your weapon's momentum, striking at exceptional angles of attack.
+Style: With a circular motion you gracefully guide your weapon's momentum, striking at exceptional angles of attack.

 • You are immune to being flanked.